 All medical forms submitted must be originals, signed and dated by the physician.
 Faxes may be received from Physicians.

-MVCSD has been selected to report information on student Weight Status Category (BMI) for the current school year.
-Data will be collected from grades 1, 3, 5, 8 and 11.
+Minisink Valley is required to bi-annually participate in Student Weight Status Category Reporting, per New York State Department of Health requirements.
+Parents/guardians will be notified for the selected school year.
+Data will be collected from grades K, 1, 3, 5, 7, 9 and 11.

 Meningitis Vaccination Requirements Update

 Effective Sept.
 1, 2016, the New York State Department of Health revised the regulations for all incoming seventh-grade and 12th grade students to require the meningitis vaccine (two doses required before grade 12).